bspain/cautious-octo-chainsaw/README.md

     </tr>
     <tr>
         <td>Ben Spain</td>
-        <td>Life of a DevOps Engineer for a website with over a million daily active users
+        <td>Life of a DevOps Engineer for a website with over a million daily active users</td>
     </tr>
     <tr>
         <td>Nicole Sipe</td>